From organizational structure and management style to company culture, each workplace operates on a different wavelength.

 Enter: JotForm PDF Editor.

-In a nutshell, JotForm PDF Editor is an extension of JotForm’s online form product.
+In a nutshell, JotForm PDF Editor is an extension of JotForm’s digital form product.

 With JotForm PDF Editor, teams can automate the creation of PDF documents from collected form data, making it easy to share the finished product internally and externally.